Government House (Ontario): Fourth Government House (Chorley Park)

 Chorley Park, the fourth government house, was constructed between 1911 and 1915.
 It was named for Chorley, Lancashire, the birthplace of Toronto alderman and first chair of the Toronto Public Library, John Hallam.
 The house was designed by Francis R. Heakes and built of Credit Valley stone in a French Renaissance style, reminiscent of French châteaux in the Loire Valley.
 It was one of the most expensive residences ever constructed in Canada at the time and outshone even Rideau Hall in size and grandeur.
 Sir John Strathearn Hendrie and his wife were the first viceregal couple to live at Chorley Park.
 The Prince Edward (later King Edward VIII) stayed here for three days in late August 1919, on his cross-Canada tour.

 During the Great Depression, Mitchell Hepburn made it a key component of his party's election platform to close Chorley Park, promising that an opulent palace would not be maintained by the taxpayers of Ontario; Chorley Park used 965 tons of coal to operate, whereas the average Toronto home used only six to seven.
 After Hepburn was appointed premier, following the Liberal Party's victory in the 1937 provincial election, he ensured that Albert Edward Matthews would be the last lieutenant governor of Ontario to live in an official residence.
 In 1937, after only 22 years and seven lieutenant governors, Chorley Park was closed.
 The contents of the mansion were auctioned off the following year, bringing in a profit of $18,000 ($ in dollars), and Ontario became the first province in Canada not to have a government house.
 (Alberta also closed its Government House in 1938.)
 The estate was bought by the Government of Canada and thereafter served various functions, including a military hospital during the Second World War, the headquarters of the Royal Canadian Mounted Police in Toronto, and a residence for refugees of the 1956 Hungarian uprising, including several of Imre Nagy's staff members.

-Under Mayor Nathan Phillips in 1960, the City of Toronto bought the house for $100,000 ($ in dollars) in order to destroy it and create municipal parkland.
+Under Mayor Nathan Phillips in 1960, the City of Toronto government bought the house for $100,000 ($ in dollars) in order to destroy it and create municipal parkland.
 At the time, Chorley Park was considered dilapidated and outmoded and municipal funds were being spent demolishing heritage structures throughout the city to make room for modern buildings.
 The building was demolished in 1961 and the grounds of the estate were added to the civic parks system.